HRussellZFAC023/ChatGptAutomator/README.md

 - CORS-safe HTTP helper to call any API from your code

 ## Quick start
-1) Simple tab: paste a message → Send
+1) Open the **Composer** tab and add steps
-2) Template tab: add Dynamic Elements (JSON array) and a message template → Send
+2) Use the step editor to configure Simple messages, Templates, HTTP calls or Response JS
-3) Response (JS) tab: paste code that runs after the reply
+3) Press **Run Composer** and watch the logs below

-Context available to your JS: response, log, console, item, index, total, http
+Context available to Response JS: response, log, console, item, index, total, http

 ## Handy prompt
 - JSON-only output